babykick/Leetcode/README.md

 My approach to leetcode

-I wrote an useful script to scrap the problem from leecode site with initial code generated.
+I wrote an useful script to scrap the problem from leecode with initial code generated.

 ### Usage